Emergency Preparedness Part 3 (2021)

 In some way or form, what we have gone through has taught us to have some mindset of preparedness; as we’re not yet in the clear of our current pandemic, for any future occurrences or events, it’s important to continue to educate ourselves and remain prepared.

 We can't predict when natural disasters occur, so how we can prepare for them will always be challenging.
-First of all, it's advisable to know what may be common in your area, so signing up to any weather alerts would be a good idea.
+First of all, it's advisable to know what may be common in your area or anywhere you go to visit, for example, holidays and business trips, so signing up to any weather alerts would be a good idea.

 Having emergency supplies is necessary also; first aid, radio, water, snacks, cash and even perhaps local maps; this is something you could keep in a car, much like a coat for a rainy day.